pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 we can detect when those aggregate events have been processed by another application in an event-driven system.

-The subsequent sections describe how these requirements are accomplished by this library.
+The sections below describe how these requirements are implemented by this module.

 Overview